mileskesser/cs406/README.md

 ## Prerequisites

-Before you begin, ensure you have Homebrew and Node installed.
-If you do, skip to step 3, otherwise follow install instructions below:
+If you have Homebrew and Node installed, skip to step 3, otherwise follow install instructions below:

 ### 1. Homebrew